DamChtlv/bodymovin-lottie-plus/README.md

 `<script src="bl-plus.js" type="text/javascript"></script>`

-(and be sure to have bodymovin / lottie loaded in your html as well)
+(and be sure to have bodymovin/bodymovin-light/lottie loaded in your html as well)
 ## Usage
 Here's an example of the basic integration process: